Retinal conditions can affect the retina (including the macula) and the vitreous – some of the main conditions are mentioned below.

-After dilating your pupils, your ophthalmologist will use a special condensing lens and a bright light, usually mounted on their forehead, to evaluate the retina, the optic nerve and tiny blood vessels.
+After dilating your pupils, your ophthalmologist may use a special condensing lens and a bright light, usually mounted on their forehead, to evaluate the retina, the optic nerve and tiny blood vessels.
 A retinal tear or retinal detachment can often be detected during this type of examination.

 Other tests may be necessary to assess the severity of your condition, diagnose other retinal conditions and guide treatment.

 State-of-the-art equipment is used to produce high-resolution photographs of your retina, optic nerve and blood vessels.
 The photographs help your ophthalmologist detect changes in these areas, as well as in the macula (in the centre of the retina).
 Your retinal photographs will be kept in your medical records and used as a comparison if more are taken at a later stage.

 A fluorescein angiogram uses a fluorescent dye to show any blockages or leaks in the tiny blood vessels supplying the retina.
 The dye is usually injected into a vein in your arm and flows through the blood system to the vessels at the back of the eye.
 Your ophthalmologist can detect any blockages or leaks and will use a special camera to take photographs.
 Your vision will be blurred for up to 12 hours after the test.

 OCT is a non-invasive test that captures detailed images of the retina.
 This scan allows your doctor to identify areas of retinal thinning, thickening or swelling caused by fluid build-up and leaking blood vessels.
 The OCT scans your eyes without making direct contact.
 The procedure takes less than 10 minutes.